SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Abstract

 \section{Abstract}

 Object perception is fundamental for tasks such as robotic material handling and quality inspection.
-However, modern supervised deep-learning perception models require large datasets for robust automation under semi-uncontrolled conditions.
-The cost of acquiring and annotating such data for proprietary parts is a major barrier for widespread deployment.
-In this context, we release SynthRender, an open source framework for synthetic image generation with Guided Domain Randomization capabilities.
-Furthermore, we benchmark recent \acrlong{real-to-sim} techniques for 3D asset creation from 2D images of real parts.
-Combined with Domain Randomization, these synthetic assets provide low-overhead, transferable data even for parts lacking 3D files.
-We also introduce \acrshort{IRIS}, the Industrial Real-Sim Imagery Set, containing 32 categories with diverse textures, intra-class variation, strong inter-class similarities and about 20,000 labels.
-Ablations on multiple benchmarks outline guidelines for efficient data generation with SynthRender.
-Our method surpasses existing approaches, achieving 99.1\% mAP@50 on a public robotics dataset, 98.3\% mAP@50 on an automotive benchmark, and 95.3\% mAP@50 on \acrshort{IRIS}.
+However, modern supervised deep-learning models require large annotated datasets for robust automation under semi-uncontrolled conditions; a major barrier for widespread deployment with proprietary industrial parts.
+We address this through an integrated framework combining synthetic data generation and structured empirical evaluation for systematic investigation of bidirectional sim-to-real transfer.
+Our method integrates 2D-to-3D \acrlong{real-to-sim} techniques for 3D asset creation from physical parts with programmatic \acrfull{GDR} via SynthRender, an open-source synthetic image generation framework.
+Structured ablation studies across multiple benchmarks quantify the impact of individual rendering design choices, yielding practical guidelines for data-efficient synthetic training.
+To support evaluation under realistic industrial conditions, we introduce \acrfull{iasset}, a 32-class dataset with diverse textures, intra-class variation, strong inter-class similarities, and 19{,}672 annotations, providing both CAD models and reconstructed meshes for bidirectional \acrshort{sim-to-real} benchmarking.
+Across three industrial benchmarks, the proposed framework achieves highly competitive performance, reaching 98.7\% mAP@50 on a public robotics dataset, 97.9\% mAP@50 on an automotive benchmark, and 95.1\% mAP@50 on \acrshort{iasset}.